symbol/symbol-docs/source/concepts/transfer-transaction.rst

 Message
 *******

-A transfer transaction can hold a message up to ``1023`` characters in length, making them suitable for timestamping data permanently on the blockchain.
+A TransferTransaction can hold a message up to ``1023`` characters in length, making them suitable for timestamping data permanently on the blockchain.

 The messages attached are visible by default to all network participants.